-Department of Indigenous Services Canada’s Climate Change and Health Adaptation Program for Southern First Nations
+Indigenous Services Canada’s Climate Change and Health Adaptation Program for First Nations South of 60°

 This program will provide up to $100,000 annually for community-driven or regional research and action oriented projects, to help southern First Nations minimize risks and adapt to the impacts of climate change on human health.
 Regional/region can refer to an Eco zone, treaty or political zones or cluster of communities who want to work together on tackling climate change as a health issue.